2021-22 Student Handbook & Calendar

 - Entering, without authorization, into any account to use, read and transfer or change contents in any way;

-- Impersonating/misrepresenting another individual’s computer account or email user name;
+- Impersonating/misrepresenting another individual’s system account or email user name;

-- Using computing resources to interfere with the work of other students, faculty, staff or University officials;
+- Using information technology resources to interfere with the work of other students, faculty, staff or University officials;

-- Using computing facilities to send obscene, abusive, threatening, defamatory or harassing messages;
+- Using information technology facilities to send obscene, abusive, threatening, defamatory or harassing messages;

-- Using computing resources for activities not directly related to academic or research endeavors in such a way that it causes disruption in a University lab or classroom;
+- Using information technology resources for activities not directly related to academic or research endeavors in such a way that it causes disruption in a University lab or classroom;

-- Using computing resources to interfere with the normal operation of University computing systems and connected networks including, but not limited to: introducing viruses, flooding the network with messages or unfairly monopolizing resources that result in the exclusion of others;
+- Using information technology resources to interfere with the normal operation of University computing systems and connected networks including, but not limited to: introducing viruses, flooding the network with messages or unfairly monopolizing resources that result in the exclusion or significant disruption of others;

-- Using University computing resources for personal profit or commercial purposes;
+- Using University information technology for personal profit or commercial purposes;

 - Using University- or state-owned equipment and or resources to access obscene or illegal material via the internet; or

-- Using University computer resources to illegally disperse or receive copyrighted or protected software and or software resources.
+- Using University or state-owned equipment or to illegally disperse or receive copyrighted or protected software and or software resources.

 Intentional failure to comply with this policy will result in action that may include suspension of user privileges or other disciplinary action, including suspension or expulsion from the University or termination of University employment.
 In addition, violations may result in referral for prosecution by local, state or federal authorities.

 The University reserves the right to view or scan any file, email or software stored on University- or state-owned systems or transmitted over University networks.
-All users should be aware that email messages are written records that could be subject to review with just cause and may be subject to Freedom of Information Act requests.
+All users should be aware that email messages are written records that could be subject to review with just cause and may be subject to the Tennessee Public Records Act.
 When required by law, court order, or subpoena, email or computer files may be disclosed to the appropriate authorities.
-Computer users will receive notice of such disclosures.

 This section describes the different types of computer facilities available, defines who may use these facilities and provides guidelines for acceptable use.
 These guidelines are intended to cover information which all facilities hold in common.
 Each facility may supplement these campus wide guidelines with individual department or unit procedures or protocols to meet specific administrative or academic needs.